KrisztaT/bookswap/README.md

 ![HomePage](./docs/trello_part_b/Trello_HomePage_2023-07-17.png)
 ![23.07.17 EOD](./docs/trello_part_b/Trello_EOD_2023-07-17.png)

-For the next sprint these user stories were setup and their progress tracked as can be seen below.
+For the sprint 2 these user stories were setup and their progress tracked as can be seen below.

 ![Sprint plan](./docs/trello_part_b/Trello_sod_setup_for_the_week_2023-07-18%20123901.png)
 ![us4](./docs/trello_part_b/Trello_us4_eod_2023-07-18%20124911.png)